malisetti/x/README.md

 http rate limiting middleware is used to limit requests to 5 per minute.

 this whole flow of the app depends on the hacker news apis.

-it also tweets the news items to twitter.

-Previous code was at github.com/mseshachalam/x8h which did not use any database.